KaushaLSingHGiT/KaushaLSingHGiT/README.md

-Hi Everyone!
+# Hi Everyone!
 Welcome to Kaushal Singh's GitHub Profile

-On this page I keep all of the project I do
+## On this page I keep all of the project I do

+# Work In Progress...

 Here are some ideas to get you started: